Habib Diarra: Club career

+Strasbourg

 A youth product of Mulhouse and Strasbourg, Diarra signed his first professional contract with Strasbourg on 18 August 2021.
 He made his professional debut with Strasbourg in a 5–1 Ligue 1 win over Saint-Étienne on 17 October 2021.

+On July 21, 2022, Diarra extended his contract with Racing until June 2027.

+On April 16, 2023, Diarra scored his first professional goal in Ligue 1 during the 31st matchday of the 2022–23 season, finding the net in the 71st minute against AC Ajaccio, less than ten minutes after coming on as a substitute.

+On November 23, 2023, Strasbourg announced a one-year extension of Diarra's contract, which now runs until June 2028.

+Sunderland

+On 1 July 2025, Diarra moved to Premier League side Sunderland, signing a five-year contract.

 International career

-Born in Senegal, Diarra moved to France a young age.
-He is a youth international for France, having represented the France U16s and U18s.
+Born in Senegal, Diarra moved to France at a young age.
+He was a youth international for France, having represented the France U16s and U18s.
+In March 2024, Diarra accepted a call-up from Aliou Cissé, thereby transferring to Senegal.

+He made his debut for the senior Senegal national team on 22 March 2024 in a friendly against Gabon.